angband/angband/docs/hacking/how-it-works.rst

 Pref files (preference files) are simple text files used to customize the user interface and gameplay experience.
 Pref files are loaded at startup from both system and user locations, with user files overriding defaults.
-The loading of individual pref files is handled in ``ui-prefs.c``, while the specific order in which global and character-specific files are applied is determined by the sequence of ``process_pref_file()`` calls in various parts of the code, such as ``ui-init.c`` and ``ui-display.c``.
+The loading of individual pref files is handled in ``ui-prefs.c``.
+The specific order in which global and character-specific files are applied is determined by the sequence of ``process_pref_file()`` calls in various parts of the code, such as ``ui-init.c`` and ``ui-display.c``.
 For details on what can be customized, file